maitra/Visual-Information-Fidelity---Python3/README.md

 gcc -shared -o wrapConv.so convolve.o edges.o wrap.o

 ## Usage
 Let imref and imdist denote reference and distorted images respectively.
-Then the VIF value is calculated as VIF = vifvec(imref, imdist)
+Furhter, let sigmasq be the noise variance, and M be the size of the block (to give a MxM block).
+Then the VIF value is calculated as
+VIF = vifvec(imref, imdist, sigmasq, M)

 A demo code is provided in test.py for testing purposes

-python3 ./test.py bikes.bmp img29.bmp
+python3 ./test.py ultadanga.tiff ultadanga-64-rgb.png 1 7

 [1]H.R.
 Sheikh, A.C.
 Bovik and G. de Veciana, "An information fidelity criterion for image quality assessment using natural scene statistics," IEEE Transactions on Image Processing , vol.14, no.12pp.
 2117- 2128, Dec.
 2005.